What is a small business IRS audit?

 - You are a cash-based small business owner who reports a substantial net loss on a Schedule C

-- You have large business write-offs for your automobile, entertainment, travel, and food—especially if the amount seems too high for the business or profession
+- You have large business write-offs for your automobile, entertainment, business travel expenses, and food—especially if the amount seems too high for the business or profession

 - You report income information that doesn’t match your payee statements (like W-2s or 1099s)